 - Students must submit the required form through MyUI to earn honors credit.

-- Check their Workflow to ensure form has been submitted.
+- Check your Workflow to ensure form has been submitted and approved by your instructor.

 Contracts that do not meet the above criteria may be voided.